-In 2019, the Girard Free Library will celebrate its 100-year anniversary.
+In 2019, the Girard Free Library celebrated its 100-year anniversary.

 The Girard Free Library in 1920

 October 15, 1919: Girard citizens gather at the town hall to discuss opening a library, and the Girard Library Association is formed.

 May 12, 1920: The library officially opens on the second floor of the town hall, with books and magazines collected by the Campfire Girls.
 There is a $1 membership fee.